On the Modelling of Impulse Control with Random Effects for Continuous Markov Processes: Introduction

-Motivated by consideration of a long-term average cost criterion, a second property of our model is that it results in the independence of the controlled process over the different intervals between interventions when the policy applies deterministic impulse distributions at the intervention times.
-Further, all but possibly the first of these cycles will be identically distributed when the same deterministic distribution is used.
-In order to have this independence, we use a countable product space similar to \cite{robi:78}, \cite{stet:83}, \cite{bens:84} and \cite{lepe:84} but the impulse policy is initially defined on $(\Omega,{\cal F},\{{\cal F}_t\})$ and then carefully related to the product space.
-In this manner a probability measure is established on the countable product space first and the desired impulse-controlled process $\wdt{X}$ is defined as in the other references.
-However, since $\wdt{X}$ is \cadlag, its distribution on $(\Omega,{\cal F})$ then provides the desired measure $\PP_x^{(\tau,Z)}$.
+Motivated by consideration of a long-term average cost criterion, a second property of our model is that it results in the independence of the controlled process over the different intervals between interventions when the policy is from a subclass of admissible policies.
+Further, all but possibly the first of these cycles will be identically distributed when the policy is in a further subclass.
+In order to have this independence, we use a countable product space similar to \cite{robi:78}, \cite{stet:83}, \cite{bens:84} and \cite{lepe:84} but the impulse policy is initially defined on the augmented $(\Omega,{\cal F},\{{\cal F}_t\})$ and then carefully related to the product space.
+In this manner a probability measure is established on the countable product space first and the desired impulse-controlled process $\wdt{X}$ is defined similarly as in the other references.
+However, since $\wdt{X}$ is c\`adl\`ag, its distribution on the augmented $(\Omega,{\cal F})$ then provides the desired measure $\PP_x^{(\tau,Z)}$.

-Our construction fails when the underlying process has jumps.
-For such processes, \cite{lepe:84} provides the best model for the impulse controlled process.
-Since the process may have \laglad paths, our simpler construction would require the theory for the space of such functions similar to the one for the space of \cadlag functions.